Meet Our Team

 Hi my name is William Jackson, but you can just call me “Coach Jackson”.

 I grew up in Georgia but I have lived in North Carolina for the past 24 years now.
-I am married to my wife Julie and we have 3 wonderful grown kids.
-I am excited to begin my first-year teaching at Dynamic Opportunities!
+I am married and my wife Julie and I have 3 wonderful grown kids and one grandson.
 I hold a Bachelors Degree in Christian Studies and a Masters in Christian Studies from South Eastern Baptist Theological Seminary.
 I have four years’ experience in Special Needs: two years as an Instructional Assistant and two years as Lead Teacher in the classroom.
 I was also a Full-Time Substitute teacher in Health and Physical Education for 3 years.

 “Each day is a new opportunity to change someone’s life!”